NhatTan1232/Transform-visualize-data-project/README.md

 # A DATA TRANSFORMATION PROJECT
-> Hi, this is my second project for my DE course, where I'll be convert raw data into a more accessible format with dbt and Google BigQuery for SQL queries!
+> Hi, this is my final project for my DE course, where I'll be convert raw data into a more accessible format with dbt and Google BigQuery for SQL queries!

 ## Table of Contents
 * [Project Goal](#project-goal)